mochi-hpc/mochi-doc/docs/source/yokan/07_backends.rst

 ========================

-Yokan aims to provide an easy way for researchers to implement and try their own backend key/value stores.
-To implement your own key/value storage backend, look at *include/yokan/backend.hpp* and implement a child class of the ``KeyValueStoreInterface`` abstract class.
+Yokan aims to provide an easy way for researchers to implement and try their own backend.
+To implement your own key/value storage backend, look at *include/yokan/backend.hpp* and implement a child class of the ``DatabaseInterface`` abstract class.
 You can take inspiration from *src/backends/map.cpp* to understand the semantics of each member function.